-“Content is king,” say the marketers, and even racist bloggers are aware of the main principle driving traffic to a new website.
-That’s why a group of rightwing bloggers and activists behind the Facebook page Resistenza Nazionale and the blog Identità.com have launched a very special news aggregator: Tutti i crimini degli immigrati (“All the immigrants’ crimes”).
+The marketers say “content is king,” and even racist bloggers are aware of the main principle driving traffic to a new website.
+That’s why a group of rightwing bloggers and activists behind the Facebook page of the Italian grouos, Resistenza Nazionale and the blog Identità.com have launched a very special news aggregator: Tutti i crimini degli immigrati (“All the immigrants’ crimes”).
 The site collates online news about the involvement of foreign-born Italians citizens in any kind of crime in our country (Italy).
 They don’t just publish the RSS feeds of the stories on a unique webpage; they do real editorial work to present the news to their readers making sure they understand the “dangers” of being surrounded by immigrants.

 The title of the aggregator’s news is usually reformulated in such way that you can’t doubt the origin of the people involved.
 This will be followed by a direct quote from the original news source (be it from a national newspaper or from a press release) and the pictures included in the posts are often not related to the news, but are remixed versions to serve a different purpose.